SciFracX/FractionalCalculus.jl/docs/src/Derivative/derivative.md

 !!! note
 	Here we need to specify the **start point** and **end point**

-There are different approximating methods being used in the computing, choose the one you need😉
+There are different approximating methods being used in computing, choose the one you need😉